Asynchronous computer-mediated communication

-Asynchronous conferencing is the formal term used in science, in particular in computer-mediated communication, collaboration and learning, to describe technologies where there is a delay in interaction between contributors.
+Asynchronous conferencing or asynchronous computer-mediated communication (asynchronous CMC) is the formal term used in science, in particular in computer-mediated communication, collaboration and learning, to describe technologies where there is a delay in interaction between contributors.
 It is used in contrast to synchronous conferencing, which refers to various "chat" systems in which users communicate simultaneously in "real time".

 Especially in computer-mediated communication, it is emerging as a tool that can create opportunities for collaboration and support the inquiry process.
 In this form of communication, face-to-face conversation is not required, and the conversation can last for a long time.
 It has mostly been useful for online discussions and idea sharing which can be used for learning purpose or for solving problems over geographically diverse work-field.

 Tools

 Asynchronous conferencing has been practiced for many years now in various forms.
 A variety of means for supporting this form of communication are as follows: